passingthru67/workspaces-to-dock/README.md

 	**Add captions to workspace thumbnails** - Adds captions to the workspace thumbnails.
 Right clicking on the workspace caption displays a popup menu with options to close applications or show the extension preferences dialog.
 (See image below)

-![screenshot](https://github.com/passingthru67/workspaces-to-dock/raw/master/Popup.png)

 	**User theme supports workspaces-to-dock captions** - When enabled, user themes that support workspaces-to-dock captions will be used to style the captions.
 Unfortunately, there is no built-in detection for when a theme supports workspaces-to-dock captions.
 Therefore, if this option is enabled, the default style will be disabled.
 We hope to provide auto-detection in a future release.

+![screenshot](https://github.com/passingthru67/workspaces-to-dock/raw/master/Popup.png)

+- **Caption Items:**

 	**Show the workspace number** - When enabled, the workspace number is shown in the caption.
 It can be expanded to take up available space or its position can be adjusted using the arrow buttons.